NotCentralised/yieldfabric-docs/annuities/README.md

   - Generates a millisecond timestamp for `annuity_id` and uses it consistently through the issuance flow.
   - Waits for contract tokens/status transitions using the polling utilities inside the issuance handler.

+- `issue_workflow.sh`
+  - Uses the asynchronous `/api/annuity/issue_workflow` endpoint to start issuance and receive a `workflow_id`.
+  - Polls `/api/annuity/issue_workflow/{workflow_id}` until the WorkFlow reaches a terminal state, then prints the final issuance result.

+- `issue_polling.sh`
+  - A lightweight helper that only polls `/api/annuity/issue_workflow/{workflow_id}` given an existing `workflow_id`.
+  - Useful when the initial issuance was triggered elsewhere (e.g., UI) and you just want to track completion from the CLI.

 - `settle_annuity.sh`
   - Accepts `ANNUITY_ID` to target the swap created in issuance.
   - Optionally toggles `ACCEPT_PAYMENTS=true` to trigger the accept-all mutation (default matches the handler’s behavior).

+- `settle_workflow.sh`
+  - Uses the asynchronous `/api/annuity/settle_workflow` endpoint to start settlement and receive a `workflow_id`.
+  - Polls `/api/annuity/settle_workflow/{workflow_id}` until the WorkFlow completes, then prints the settlement details.

 - `get_annuity.sh`
   - Requires a known `ANNUITY_ID`.
 Useful for verifying issuance/settlement side-effects without digging into the RDF store.